top things to do in san francisco

 Take a double decker bus that allows you to hop off then hop back on to the next bus coming by in 30 minutes.
 Then you can get out at your leisure all day to check out the many interesting details.
 Using the tour bus this way will also help keep you from getting lost and will provide ready transportation, something that can be challenging with so few parking spots or cabs available.

 Also, take along a heavy sweater or light jacket.
-San Francisco is full of mini-climates which will likely be hot in some locations (shorts weather) and cold in others (jacket or windbreaker weather).
-Don't just wear shorts even if it's hot; the layered approach could save you a lot of goose bumps :).
+San Francisco is full of mini-climates so can often be hot in some locations (shorts weather) and cold in others (jacket or windbreaker weather).
+Don’t just wear shorts even if it’s hot; the layered approach could save you a lot of goose bumps :).
+As Mark Twain famously said, the coldest winter he ever spent was a summer in San Francisco.
+Usually the weather is fabulous compared with other parts of the country … however, still be prepared.

-I won't bother to tell you much about the obvious stops which most any tour bus will make.
+I won’t bother to tell you much about the obvious stops which most any tour bus will make.
 These should include North Beach, Chinatown, and the crookedest Street (Lombard) for example.
-Though I haven't tried it most of the stops I like can be found on this San Francisco downtown tour
+Though I haven’t tried the bus yet most of the stops I like can be found on this San Francisco downtown tour.
+Here’s a bigger map that covers more areas.

+If you have only one day and this is your first time in SF take the downtown tour.
 Personally, if it were my first time in town I would not take the longer bus tours that go to outlying locations such as Golden Gate Park & Golden Gate Bridge.
 Such trips take too much time which can be better spent getting a feel for the inner SF tourist attractions.
-It is probably better to go by your own car if you have one.
+It is probably better to go on these longer trips using your own car if you have one.

-If you like to bike and have the time and energy for a rather long ride (for novices), then renting a bicycle near Fisherman's Wharf, biking west along the beach, then over the Golden Gate Bridge, and on to Sausalito is a very worth while experience.
-Then come back to Fisherman's Wharf via the Sausalito Ferry Boat, a worth while ride in itself.
+If you like to bike and have the time and energy for a rather long ride (for novices), then renting a bicycle near Fisherman’s Wharf, biking west along The Marina, then over the Golden Gate Bridge, and on to Sausalito is a very worth while experience.
+Then come back to Fisherman’s Wharf via the Sausalito Ferry Boat, a worth while ride in itself.

 NOW PICK YOUR OWN SPOTS